Carrooi/Node-ExtendedSpine/README.md

 # extended-spine

 Extended [spine](https://npmjs.org/package/spine) framework.
-It gives you ability to instantiate controllers almost like in [Angular](http://angularjs.org/).
+It gives you ability to work with controllers almost like in [Angular](http://angularjs.org/).

 You can use it for example with [SimQ](https://npmjs.org/package/simq).